supabase-community/flutter-chat/README.md

     constraint username_validation check (name ~* '^[A-Za-z0-9_]{3,24}$')
 );
 comment on table public.users is 'Holds all of users profile information';

-alter table public.users enable row level security;
-create policy "Public profiles are viewable by everyone." on public.users for select using (true);
-create policy "Can insert user" on public.users for insert with check (auth.uid() = id);
-create policy "Can update user" on public.users for update using (auth.uid() = id) with check (auth.uid() = id);

 create table if not exists public.rooms (
     id uuid not null primary key DEFAULT uuid_generate_v4(),